WELCOME TO SUMMIT SCHOOL!

 The Cache County School District has established guidelines to aid parents and students in selecting proper school attire and in the use of cell phones.
 This website is located at ccsdut.org ( District Policy).

-During the school year, reminders and updates will be sent to families through email and text messages.
-Please check that your information and notification preferences are updated in PowerSchool.
+- Please check that your information and notification preferences are updated in PowerSchool (including how often you choose to receive notifications).
 We don’t want any families to miss important information and updates.

 The PTA works hard to support teachers, staff, and students.
 There are many opportunities to help/volunteer in different capacities.
 Feel free to contact the PTA at firstname.lastname@example.org to volunteer or ask any questions.
 Watch for future updates through email, text and facebook.